#20 September 12, 2018

 ADAM GLICK: Let's get to the news.

 CRAIG BOX: Cisco Hybrid Cloud Platform for Google Cloud is now generally available.
 C-H-C-P-F-G-C, with /three/ C's, can be installed in your data center and supported by Cisco.
-And complements GKE providing Kubernetes, STO, and the GCP service catalog.
+And complements GKE providing Kubernetes, Istio, and the GCP service catalog.

 Submissions are now being taken for the Cisco and Google Cloud challenge where you can win buckets of Cloud Credits and tickets to Cisco Live 2019 in Barcelona, by showing off your solution running on the Cisco Hybrid Cloud Platform.